Marital Asset Split Calculator

 Dividing marital assets requires a comprehensive inventory of all property and debts accumulated during the marriage.
 This calculator helps you enter individual asset categories and debt items to compute the net marital estate and each spouse’s share.

-Unlike a simple property division calculator, this tool lets you itemize different asset categories (real estate, investments, retirement, vehicles, personal property) and debt categories (mortgages, loans, credit cards) for a detailed breakdown.
+Unlike a simple property division calculator, This calculator lets you itemize different asset categories (real estate, investments, retirement, vehicles, personal property) and debt categories (mortgages, loans, credit cards) for a detailed breakdown.

 The resulting net estate is then divided according to your chosen distribution method, giving each spouse a clear picture of their expected share.